2004 State of the Union Address: Economy

 The primary emphasis of the President's portion of his speech on the economy was geared towards the accomplishments of the American people.
 He thanks the American people for giving tax relief to help stimulate the economy.
 He also continued to use the personal pronoun "you" when talking about American successes in areas like cutting taxes for small businesses, phasing out the estate tax, and lowering taxes for all citizens who pay income taxes.
 He ends the economic talk by stating that the economy is always changing, as is the technology, and how new jobs and skills are needed constantly.

 Education

 President Bush's main focus of the talks on education were the effects of the No Child Left Behind Act.
 He again used the pronoun "you" when talking about the recent successes in education.
 The President also stated that since 2001, a 36 percent increase in funding for schools took place, as well as an elevation in standards and communication between schools and parents.
 He followed by saying that the days of shuffling kids along without knowing if they understood what was necessary were over as a result of the No Child Left Behind Act.

-Other topics
+President Bush also announced additional funding to high schools with a focus on technical programs called Jobs for the 21st Century.

 Taxes

 The President's discussion of taxes was centered on the fact that the tax reforms were about to expire, and unless Congress were to do something about it, taxes would jump to a higher level.